STEPS creates one-of-a-kind public art plans, installations and engagement strategies that:

 Our inclusive approach

-Alexis is responsible for STEPS’ strategic planning, partnership development and fundraising activities.
-Inspired by the city and the people who bring it to life, Alexis has 15+ years experience leading community-based public art, space and capacity building initiatives.
-She has received numerous awards recognizing her work as a
+Alexis (she/her/they) is responsible for STEPS’ strategic planning, partnership development and fundraising.
+Inspired by the city and the people who bring it to life, she has 15+ years experience leading public art, cultural planning and community building initiatives, for which she has received numerous awards.

 Program Director (interim)